-The current community outbreak has reported a total of 551 locally transmitted cases in 15 cities/ provinces between 25 Jul and 24 Sep.
-It has been 22 days since the last case was reported from community in Hai Duong and 28 days in Da Nang.
-Thirty-seven (37) HCWs have been infected in this outbreak, but no additional cases reported in the past more than 28 days.
+The most recent community outbreak has reported a total of 551 locally transmitted cases in 15 cities/ provinces between 25 Jul and 2 Sep.
+It has been 29 days since the last case was reported from community.
+Thirty-seven (37) HCWs have been infected in this outbreak; no additional cases reported in the past more than five weeks.
+All the outbreak spots have been brought under control.
 The country is now back to a new normal with all the lockdowns having been lifted.
-However, given that there have been cases without clear epi links, the risk of community transmission is still possible, albeit limited and under control.
-In addition, Viet Nam had resumed international flights with six countries/ territories since 19 Sep., in the coming days, it is anticipated that imported cases continue to be reported including sporadic cases from community which might be resulted from illegal immigrants or poor adherence to testing/ quarantine requirements among inbound travellers, etc. Additional deaths should also be anticipated given that one critical case is remaining in ICU and under ECMO.
+However, given that there have been previously reported cases without clear epi links, the risk of community transmission is still possible, albeit limited and under control.
+There might also be sporadic cases from community as resulted from illegal immigrants and/or poor adherence to testing/ quarantine requirements among inbound travellers.
+During past weeks, imported cases continued to be reported among repatriated and inbound travellers.
+As Viet Nam had resumed international flights with seven countries/ territories since 19 Sep., it is anticipated that additional imported cases will be detected in coming days.
+Given the current situation, we propose that Viet Nam is reclassified as being back to Stage 1 until further development.